What is Ozempic?

 - Gallbladder Disease: Issues like gallstones can occur, leading to abdominal pain and digestive problems.

-If you have a personal or family history of thyroid issues, consult your healthcare provider before starting either medication.
+If you or your family have a history of thyroid issues, talk to your doctor before starting either drug.

-- Regular Check-ups: Schedule regular visits with your doctor to monitor for any signs of thyroid changes.
+- Regular check-ups to monitor for thyroid changes.

-- Blood Tests: Routine blood tests can help catch any abnormalities early.
+- Routine blood tests to catch abnormalities early.

 Symptoms of Ileus: